 Domestic

-Stall showers are spaces dedicated only for the shower.
-They are usually enclosed with a door or a curtain to contain the spray of the water.
-On the other hand, showers over a bathtub save more space because they can be used for showering and bathing.
-Similar to stall showers, showers over a bathtub do have enclosures like glass doors and curtains.
+Stall showers are spaces dedicated only to showering.
+They are usually enclosed with a door or a curtain to contain the water's spray.
+On the other hand, showers over a bathtub save more space because they can be used for both showering and bathing.
+Like stall showers, showers over a bathtub have enclosures like glass doors and curtains.

 Public

-Unlike domestic showers, public showers are created for quite a several users.
-These are often provided by public swimming pools, famous beaches, and even in the field for military forces.
+Unlike domestic showers, public showers are designed for many users.
+They are often provided by public swimming pools, famous beaches, and even military forces in the field.

 Since the military is vulnerable to dangerous residues coming from modern weapons, it is better to have a place to wash away chemicals like deadly biological agents, caustic chemicals, and radioactive materials.
-The said materials could be lethal to anyone who made contact with, thus washing them immediately is highly recommended.
+The materials could be lethal to anyone who contacts them; thus, washing them immediately is highly recommended.

-Public showers can also be in the form of individual stalls or communal rooms for a shower.
-Some do also have changing rooms for different genders.
-Communal shower rooms use large spaces with several showerheads installed on the walls or the posts, while individual stalls use curtains or doors for separation.
+Public showers can also be in individual stalls or communal rooms.
+Some have changing rooms for different genders.
+Communal shower rooms are large spaces with several showerheads installed on the walls or posts, while individual stalls have curtains or doors for separation.

 Wet Room

 A wet room is a space where the shower isn’t separated from the rest of the bathroom.
-It has even flooring and doesn’t have any enclosures, unlike the domestic and public showers.
+It has even flooring and no enclosures, unlike the domestic and public showers.
 Moreover, the water from the rain falls on the floor and into the drainage.

 Use and Ecology

 During the 20th century, personal hygiene became the primary concern of the people.
-And since showers could only use less water, their fame increased during that time.
+And since showers could only use less water, their fame increased then.

 For nearly 17% of residential water, showering is one of the lead ways to use water in every home.
-An average American could use up to 17.2 gallons of water and could take a shower for 8.2 minutes.
+An average American could use up to 17.2 gallons of water and shower for 8.2 minutes.
 Annually, the shower uses 1.2 trillion gallons of water.

 Cultural Significance

-Showering at least once a day could promote hygiene and cleanliness.
-This could also prevent one’s odor and frees a person from infections and diseases.
+Showering at least once a day can promote hygiene and cleanliness.
+It can also prevent odor and protect against infections and diseases.

-During the 19th century, experts had realized the benefits of bathing regularly to a person’s health.
-Some benefits include relaxation and could generally be therapeutic.
-Due to that, the people are then encouraged to at least take a shower daily.
+During the 19th century, experts realized the benefits of bathing regularly to a person’s health.
+Some benefits include relaxation, which could generally be therapeutic.
+Due to that, people are encouraged to at least take a shower daily.

 Showering to Savings

-The shower could consume up to 65.1 liters of water.
-It is said to be the thirds largest water use in an average home.
-Due to that, many tried to find alternatives to reduce their water consumption.
-And here are some of the tips you might want to check to lessen your water usage.
+Up to 65.1 liters can be used in a shower, the third-largest water use in an average home.
+Many have tried to find alternatives to reduce their water consumption.
+Here are some tips you might want to check to lessen your water usage.

 Shower Water Saving Tips

-1. Try to reduce your shower time.
-Please take a shower lesser than 5 minutes.
+- Try to reduce your shower time.
+Please take a shower in less than 5 minutes.

-3. If you’re waiting for your water to get warm, try to collect the cold water usually released by the shower and save it for the plants later.
+- If you’re waiting for your water to warm, collect the cold water, usually released by the shower, and save it for the plants later.

 Other Shower Information